fuzzycode/pytvdbapi/README.rst

 Documentation
 =============
-The documentation for **pytvdbapi** is hosted at http://packages.python.org/pytvdbapi/.
+The documentation for **pytvdbapi** is hosted at http://packages.python.org/pytvdbapi/ and there is a version over at `Readthedocs <http://pytvdbapi.readthedocs.org/en/latest/>`.

 Known Issues
 ============